aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-style-in-five-minutes/index.md

 The html was generated by Jekyll, from the transformed content of the `index.md` markdown file that was then injected into the `main` tag of the layout file.

-After pushing the change to the remote repository, Jekyll uses the `assets/css/style.scss` file to generate the `style.css` that is applied to the page.
+After pushing the change to the remote repository, Jekyll uses the local `assets/css/style.scss` file to generate the `style.css` that is applied to the page.

 I verified this by doing a view source on the refreshed page to see the published style.css link tag: `<link rel="stylesheet" href="/assets/css/style.css?v=f97443281054e55039f2bad9d2237e5486d287c7">`

-To see the overide style I navigated to the generated css `style.css` reference in the `<link>` tag to see the style `.main-content h1{color:#ff0000}` which is applied to the h1 tag inside the main tag:
+To see the overide style I navigated to the generated css `style.css` that is referenced in the `<link>` tag to see the style `.main-content h1{color:#ff0000}` which is applied to the `h1` tag inside the `main` tag shown again here:

 ```html
 <main id="content" class="main-content" role="main">